 Preparing for the Winter:

-Since September 22nd, Fall has officially arrived.
-Oh, how it has come so quickly.
+Isn’t it funny how quickly the wintertime sneaks up on us?
 Many people love the temperate weather in the fall time.
-Still, with winter coming up, it’s time to prepare for hibernation season!
-Unfortunately, that also means higher utility bills.
-According to the Kotzebue Electric Association, average homeowners use more energy in the winter than any other season.
+Then all of a sudden, it’s time to prepare for hibernation season!
+Unfortunately, winter also means higher utility bills.
+According to the Kotzebue Electric Association, average homeowners use more energy in the winter than in any other season.
 That’s 200 kWh more than during the summer, which equates to about $30 dollars more per month.
 People spend most time indoors in the winter trying to stay comfortable.

-There are ways you can prevent your bills from rising through the roof, luckily.
-So, you can be prepared, you’ll want to get all the boxes checked well in advance.
+There are ways you can prevent your bills from rising through the roof in cold weather.
+To, prepare yourself for the cold, you’ll want to get all your boxes checked in advance.
 The following suggestions on how to efficiently heat your home, are listed in ascending order, based on difficulty.
 From free fixes to affordable upgrades, learn how to keep your house warm in the fall and winter without breaking the bank!

 Tips on How to Keep Your House Warm and Save Money: